jevontrei/2024-apr-std-portfolio/README.md

 ## Pages

 ### Home
-The home page has an image and some filler text for now.
+The home page displays an image and some filler text for now.

 ### Services
 The services page shows the services provided by the company with images and titles.